Happy Hour (The Office): Synopsis

-Andy Bernard (Ed Helms) and Erin Hannon (Ellie Kemper) do their best to keep their relationship under wraps because of the drama it might bring if they go public, even though everyone seems to know already.
+Andy Bernard and Erin Hannon do their best to keep their relationship under wraps because of the drama it might bring if they go public, even though everyone seems to know already.
 They first try to keep their distance from each other.
 They then attempt to flirt with other bar patrons, but when Erin takes the flirting too far, they end up having an argument in the photo booth.
 Realizing that hiding their relationship has caused too much drama, Andy publicly announces their relationship on the PA system.

-Dwight Schrute (Rainn Wilson) rethinks his pre-natal contract with Angela Martin (Angela Kinsey) when Isabel (Kelen Coleman) arrives at the bar.
+Dwight Schrute rethinks his pre-natal contract with Angela Martin when Isabel arrives at the bar.
 Dwight and Isabel have fun playing Whac-A-Mole together while Angela tries to get in on the fun.
 Dwight thinks that Isabel would be better suited to have his children, so he tells Angela he is canceling the contract, prompting Angela to get a summons to court.
 When she confronts Dwight about the contract in front of Isabel, Isabel "whacks" Angela on the head and scares her off.
 Dwight gives Isabel a passionate kiss afterward.

-On a couple of occasions, Kevin indulges his bad-taste humor by making baby-crying noises near Pam, hoping the sound will cause her nipples to leak milk.
-It does not work, but later when Kelly Kapoor (Mindy Kaling) comes past weeping, it suddenly does.
+On a couple of occasions, Kevin indulges his bad-taste humor by making baby-crying noises near Pam, hoping the sound will cause her breasts to leak milk.
+It does not work, but later when Kelly Kapoor comes past weeping, it suddenly does.

 Oscar is upset that Matt did not show up with the rest of them, prompting Darryl to tell Oscar that they have nothing in common, but when Matt finally shows up, Oscar gets excited and the two shoot hoops together.
 At the end of the episode, Darryl asks the long-working yet newly featured Japanese warehouse worker, Hide, to recount his story about how he used to be a heart surgeon.
 Hide explains how he failed a heart operation on a Yakuza boss, prompting him to flee to the United States, where Darryl gave him a job.
 After doing so, Hide then reveals that he failed that heart operation purposely, claiming that he is "good surgeon".